April 30, 2022STANDARD OPERATING PROCEDURES

 Industries that commonly use SOPs include:

-- Restaurants: If you’ve ever watched someone prepare your hamburger or sandwich at a fast-food joint, you’ve witnessed a food safety SOP in action.
+When you are in a restaurant, do you ever watch someone prepare your hamburger or sandwich?
+If so, you’ve witnessed a food safety SOP in action.
 Front- and back-of-house employees must take proper safety precautions when handling food items to prevent foodborne illnesses.
 Additionally, recurring restaurant procedures often address menu production, food preparation flow, worker communication, and equipment sanitization.

-- Educational Institutions: These organizations involve several moving pieces across dozens of departments.
+Educational institutions involve several moving pieces across dozens of departments.
 Facility managers rely on organized procedures to keep buildings and student accommodations in working order.
 Athletic facilities, parking garages, and numerous other buildings all require routine upkeep.
-Educational SOPs often include fleet management, sanitation, fire safety, and water systems, among others.
+School-based SOPs often include fleet management, sanitation, fire safety, and water systems, among others.

 Other industries that use documented procedures include property management, utility companies, oil and gas, healthcare, municipalities, and fleet management.
 Every industry is responsible for complying with OSHA’s General Duty Clause that enforces SOPs for worker safety.